-List of Soccer Workouts
+List of Soccer Exercises

 Soccer is a sport that requires a lot of running.
 This means that players must have strong cardiovascular abilities in order to keep up with the pace of the game.
 There are several workouts that athletes can do to make sure they are game ready.

-- Cardio Circuits: Cardio circuits are also very common workouts.
+Circuits are a workout that include a variety of skills done in repetitions.
+Cardio circuits are also very common workouts.
 Players might have specific workouts across a field, such as planks, sit ups, or pushups, and must run or jog to and from each drill.
 This way, they are getting cardio workouts in while they go between drills.

 There are many workouts that are used across several different sports.
 This is because many sports value similar strength and abilities.
 Below are some of the workouts used in soccer that you might see used in other sports as well.

-- Juggling: Juggling is a skill that many soccer players have picked up from years of improving ball control.
+Juggling is a skill that many soccer players have picked up from years of improving ball control.
 There are many juggling workouts that players can do to work on leg strength and foot-eye coordination.
 Juggling can be done on your own or with a partner or group, where players work to keep the ball from hitting the ground using their feet, thighs, chest, head, or any other part of their body that is not their hand.

-- Keep Away: Before games, you might see players warming up by standing in a circle and passing the ball to one another, keeping it away from one player in the middle.
+Before games, you might see players warming up by standing in a circle and passing the ball to one another, keeping it away from one player in the middle.
 The tight circle requires players to have fast foot movements and agile feet to keep the ball away from the center player.
 Once they lose the ball, they become the player in the middle.